formspark/documentation/docs/customization/email.md

 ## Template footer

-You can remove the footer from the template.
+You can remove the footer from the notification email template.

 Create a hidden input with the name `_email.template.footer` and the value `false`.